Slavičín: Etymology

 There are several theories about the origin of the name.
-The name could be derived from slavík (i.e. 'nightingale'), or there may be a connection with the Slavník dynasty.
+The name could be derived from the Czech word slavík (i.e. 'nightingale'), or there may be a connection with the Slavník dynasty.
 According to local legend, the name is derived from slavný čin (meaning 'glorious deed').

 Geography

 Slavičín is located about 24 km southeast of Zlín.
 It lies in the Vizovice Highlands.
 The highest point is at 532 m above sea level.
-The Říka stream flows through the town.
+The Říka Stream flows through the town.
 The entire municipal territory lies within the Bílé Karpaty Protected Landscape Area.

 History

 The first written mention of Slavičín is in a deed of Bishop Jindřich Zdík from 1141.
 For centuries, it was mostly an agricultural village where the craft did not flourish much.
-In 1860 a tannery was founded here, which was later expanded by a shoe factory.
+In 1860, a tannery was founded here, which was later expanded by a shoe factory.
 In 1936, an engineering company was established and Slavičín became an industrial village.
-After the World War II Slavičín further expanded, and in 1964 it became a town.
+After World War II Slavičín further expanded, and in 1964 it became a town.